numdouglas/AES-GCM-Simple-Implementation/README.md

     ./gradlew run --args "<mode(enc|dec)> <file_path> <output_file_name>"

-And Enter a password on prompt.
+And enter a password on prompt.

 For example,